 The upper terrace is the highest and is formed by an almost vertical wall of more than 5 meters high with rounded corners, access was through a roofed stepped indoor passage.
-During investigations, four rooms were found, roof made by large stones placed at an angle, as in some of the Monte Albán tombs.
+During investigations, four rooms were found, roofs made of large stones placed at an angle, as in some of the Monte Albán tombs.

-During the different construction stages, changes were made, for example the addition of rooms, stairways and walls, with the essential aim of repairing building damages and prepare for new and other uses.
+During the different construction stages, changes were made, for example, the addition of rooms, stairways, and walls, with the essential aim of repairing building damages and preparing for new and other uses.

 At the hill summit of this building, is a large number of natural rocks protruding from the vegetation and representing severed heads, probably related to ball players.